This is the seventh in a series of eight sections.

-To make it easier to visualise the relationships between the various concepts discussed so far, I will now put some of them together into three diagrams.
+To make it easier to visualise the relationships between the various concepts discussed so far, I will now put some of them together into two diagrams.
 The reader may keep in mind that reality is always much more complex than the models that can be made of it, and these diagrams are intended only to depict in graphic form how the different parts of the personality conceptually relate to each other.
 They are not intended to depict reality in any other way.

 Figure 1-2-4b.
 A simplified overview of the structure of the personality